Bergen County, New Jersey · K–6 · In Formation

 Ages served · Primary identity formation window

-Glade is not trying to produce children who behave well under supervision.
-It is trying to produce children with an internalized identity so solid — grounded in demonstrated competence, genuine values, and serious inherited culture — that they are essentially non-recruitable by the subcultures of mediocrity and self-destruction they will inevitably encounter.
+Glade is not trying to raise children who behave well under supervision.
+It is walking alongside children toward an internalized identity so solid — grounded in demonstrated competence, genuine values, and serious inherited culture — that they are essentially non-recruitable by the subcultures of mediocrity and self-destruction they will inevitably encounter.
 A child who knows what she is capable of, who has a community of excellence to return to, who has a rich inner life built on real skill and serious ideas, simply does not find drug culture, social media nihilism, or peer-pressure status games interesting.
 The competition for her attention is too weak.

 Children who train alongside high performers raise their own standards.
 A child surrounded by peers who practice instruments, carry themselves with the settled confidence of capable people, and come from homes where ideas and excellence matter operates at a different level.
 Glade designs this peer group deliberately.
 The twenty-year horizon includes the most selective universities in the world as one available option — and equally, leapfrogging that pathway entirely into early ventures or category-defining work that makes the credential beside the point.
 The terminal goal is not the option.
 The terminal goal is consequence.